Otitis media ear infection: Causes, diagnosis and treatment

 Ear infections occur in various degrees of severity.
 A single, isolated case is called acute ear infection.
 If the condition clears up but comes back as many as three times in a six-month period (or four times in a single year), it is known as recurrent ear infection.
 This usually indicates the Eustachian tube isn't working correctly.
 If it continues for weeks without clearing up, it is called chronic ear infection.

-In recent years, scientists have identified the characteristics of people most likely to suffer recurrent middle ear infections: males; individuals with a family history of ear infections; babies who are bottle-fed (breastfed babies get fewer ear infections); children in nurseries; people living in households with tobacco smokers; and people with poor or damaged immune systems or chronic respiratory diseases such as cystic fibrosis and asthma.
+In recent years, scientists have identified the characteristics of people most likely to suffer recurrent middle ear infections: males; individuals with a family history of ear infections; babies who are bottle-fed (breastfed babies get fewer ear infections); children in nurseries; people living in households with tobacco smokers; and people with poor or damaged immune systems or long-term (chronic) respiratory diseases such as cystic fibrosis and asthma.